OctopusDeploy/blog/blog/2025-01/cdk-deployments/index.md

 done
 ```

 The step must define a [referenced package](https://octopus.com/docs/deployments/custom-scripts/run-a-script-step#referencing-packages) pointing to the `cdkdemo` package uploaded by GitHub Actions.
-The contents of this package are extracted to the `cdkdemo` directory by the script step, which we then `cd` into.
+The script step extracts the contents of this package to the `cdkdemo` directory, which we then `cd` into.

 We call `npm ci` to restore the node dependencies explicitly defined in the `package-lock.json` file.
 This ensures the build process is repeatable and does not restore different versions of packages between builds.

 We call the `cdk deploy` command, passing in the `--stack-name` argument.
-This value is set to `CDKDemo#{Octopus.Environment.Name}` which will be replaced with the name of the Octopus environment at deployment time.
+This value is set to `CDKDemo#{Octopus.Environment.Name}` which gets replaced with the name of the Octopus environment at deployment time.

 This example uses a CDK application defining a `CfnOutput` which creates a CloudFormation output variable named `Endpoint`, meaning this code is found in the CD application: